Acknowledgements

 Our research activities benefited greatly from the facilities and helpful staff at the National Library of Scotland, the Special Collections staff at the University of Edinburgh Library, Monash University Library, the online resources of the National Library of New Zealand, the online resources of the Wellcome Library in London, Kathryn Mouncey and Jane McGuinness at the British Library, Rosemary Clarkson at the Darwin Correspondence Project of the University of Cambridge and Dagmar Spies at the University Archives of the Technical University of Berlin.

 Some small sections of Chaps.
-3, 4 and 7 were previously published in a conference paper presented at the 2018 Conference on Artificial Life (Taylor & Dorin, 2018).
+3, 4 and 7 were previously published in a conference paper presented at the 2018 Conference on Artificial Life (T. Taylor & Dorin, 2018).
 That publication is copyright MIT Press, and the text is reproduced here in accordance with the publication agreement between MIT Press and the authors.

-We gratefully acknowledge the use of Overleaf, the free online collaborative authoring tool, in preparing the draft of this work.
+We gratefully acknowledge the use of Overleaf, the free online collaborative LaTeX authoring tool, in preparing the draft of this work.

 We also gratefully acknowledge the use of the Bookdown tool for the production of this HTML version of the book.